OligoGeneticDiseases/gen-toolbox/README.md

 # Oligogenicity Analysis Toolbox

 This pipeline provides a comprehensive suite of tools for genomic variant burden analysis focused on oligogenic interactions.
 The project uses the [Hail](https://hail.is/) framework from Broad Institute for scalable genomic data processing, [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) for variant annotation, and Monte Carlo simulation methods for statistical analysis of rare variant enrichment in gene sets.
- Tartu University Hospital Centre of Medical Genetics / Tartu University Institute of Clinical Medicine.
-This work was supported by the Estonian Research Council grant PSG774.

-This repository contains tools for genomic data processing and analysis.
-It provides a command-line interface (CLI) for executing various commands related to genomic data.
+This repository contains tools for variant data processing and analysis.
+It provides a command-line interface (CLI) for executing various commands related to variant data.

 > **Table of Contents**
 > - [Concept](#concept)